 Freeform Portland is a nonprofit, independent, community-driven radio station broadcasting live at KFFP-LP 90.3 FM in North Portland, and streaming online at freeformportland.org/listen.
-Our purpose is to foster independent, local, experimental, and underground music alongside arts and public affairs programming that authentically reflects our communities.
+Our purpose is to foster independent, local, experimental, and underground music through volunteer-produced programming that authentically reflects our communities.
 Freeform Portland is a 501(c)(3) entity, classified by the IRS as a charitable organization, and gratefully accepting tax-deductible donations.

 We need more community radio.
 For a city with a metro area of over two million creative people, Portland has a surprisingly small number of non-commercial, independent radio stations on the air.
 Three companies control the majority of FM radio stations broadcasting in our city.
 Community radio provides an invaluable venue for more voices to be heard and more perspectives to be represented in public media.
 We love local stations like KBOO, KMHD, and XRAY.
 Freeform Portland is proud to join them in taking back the airwaves from corporate control.